nabeelshan78/nabeelshan78/README.md

 ### Research Focus

-Reinforcement learning for large language and vision-language models — post-training, reward design, and the evaluation that catches what the loss curve doesn't.
+Reinforcement learning for large language and vision-language models - post-training, reward design, and the evaluation that catches what the loss curve doesn't.

-* **Alignment & Reinforcement Learning** — RLHF, PPO, GRPO, reward modeling, reward-hacking mitigation
+* **Alignment & Reinforcement Learning** - RLHF, PPO, GRPO, reward modeling, reward-hacking mitigation
-* **Vision-Language & Multimodal Models** — VLM adaptation, visual grounding, semantic segmentation
+* **Vision-Language & Multimodal Models** - VLM adaptation, visual grounding, semantic segmentation
-* **Efficient Adaptation & Inference** — PEFT (LoRA, Adapters), quantization, knowledge distillation
+* **Efficient Adaptation & Inference** - PEFT (LoRA, Adapters), quantization, knowledge distillation
-* **Agentic Systems & Retrieval** — multi-agent orchestration, structured outputs, verifiable RAG
+* **Agentic Systems & Retrieval** - multi-agent orchestration, structured outputs, verifiable RAG

-I build architectures from first principles before reaching for abstractions — Transformers, CNNs, RNNs, and PEFT modules implemented and validated from scratch.
+I build architectures from first principles before reaching for abstractions - Transformers, CNNs, RNNs, and PEFT modules implemented and validated from scratch.

 ---

 ### Currently
+>

-**MITACS Globalink Research Intern**, University of Calgary — Schulich School of Engineering
+**MITACS Globalink Research Intern, University of Calgary - Schulich School of Engineering**

-Architecting four parallel VLM adaptation pipelines over Qwen3-VL (2B/4B/8B) via two-phase LoRA SFT → GRPO on an H100/H200 SLURM cluster, to measure whether multi-task output helps or hurts each sub-task.

-Most of that time has gone into reward design rather than training.
-Two exploits fell out of analysing the reward surface rather than the training curves: reflexively asserting the most common violation beat honest abstention by 5×, and for rare object classes the break-even IoU came out at 1.55 — above the attainable maximum of 1.0 — so never predicting the class was strictly dominant.
-The policy was being paid to stay silent, and nothing in the training loop would have flagged it.
-I re-derived the constants from measured class prevalence and added a regression guard, one of 576 CPU-only tests, that fails the build whenever a degenerate policy outscores an honest one.
+>
+> Four parallel VLM adaptation pipelines over Qwen3-VL at **2B, 4B and 8B** - captioning,
+> object grounding, safety-violation reasoning, and all three jointly - two-phase LoRA SFT
+> → GRPO against verifiable, code-computed rewards on an H100/H200 SLURM cluster.
+A
+> single-variable design: does multi-task output help or hurt each sub-task, and does the
+> answer change with model size?
+>
+> Running alongside it, an accuracy–latency–cost comparison across the three scales and a
+> multi-agent tier - finding where the capability gain stops paying for the inference.
+>
+> Most of the time has gone into reward design rather than training.
+Working the reward
+> surface out algebraically instead of reading training curves turned up two cases where a
+> degenerate policy strictly dominated an honest one; neither raised an error, neither moved
+> the loss.
+Fixed by re-deriving the constants from measured class prevalence, with a
+> validator among 576 CPU-only tests that fails the build whenever a degenerate policy wins.

 ---